Hualālai: Structural features

 Hualālai's westward-facing flank forms a large underwater slump known as the North Kona slump.
 An area of about 1000 km2, the slump consists of an intricate formation of beaches and scarps 2000 to 4500 m below the waterline.
-This area was explored more closely in a 2001 joint Japan-United States project to explore the volcano's flanks, utilizing the remotely operated vehicle ROV Kaikō.
+This area was explored more closely in a 2001 joint Japan-United States project to explore the volcano's flanks, utilizing the remotely operated vehicle (ROV) Kaikō.
 Data collected showed that the lava flows there originated in shallow water 500 to 1000 m deep, and that unlike similar slumps at other volcanoes, the slump at Hualālai formed gradually.

 Hualālai is a known source for xenoliths, rock from the Earth's mantle that have been brought up in lava flows.
 Many prehistoric deposits, as well as those from the 1801 event, contain xenoliths of large size and abundant quantity.

 History

 Lava attributed to a shield-stage Hualālai has been found just offshore of its northwest rift zone.
 Tholeiitic basalt, indicative of the submarine subphase of the volcano's construction, has been found in wells driven into the volcano at a depth of 75 ft.
 These lavas persisted until an estimated 130,000 years ago.
 Hualālai entered the post-shield stage, the stage it is now in, about 100,000 years ago.
 Pumice and trachyte eruptions at Puʻu Waʻawaʻa may be a sign of this change.

-Geological mapping of Hualālai indicates that as much as 80% of its surface has been topped by lava flows during the last 5,000 years, entirely composed of shield alkalic basalt.
+Geological mapping of Hualālai indicates that as much as 80% of its surface has been topped by lava flows during the last 5,000 years, entirely composed of alkalic shield basalt.
 More than half of this is under 3,000 years old, and about 12% is less than 1,000 years old.
 Between 1700 and 2016, eruptions originated from six vents; four of these lava flows poured into the sea to the west coast.